 London’s multicultural neighborhoods provide a melting pot of languages and cultures, offering invaluable insights into the globalised nature of the English language and the influence of English around the world.

-Walking around communities such as Chinatown, Little India and Brick Lane allows you to gain a deeper appreciation for the multi-cultural sides of the city.
+Walking around communities such as Chinatown, Little India and Brick Lane gives you a deeper appreciation for the multi-cultural sides of the city.

 Quirky Street Names